-North Korea's State Propaganda Gets A Makeover
+With New Style And Graphics, North Korea Gives Propaganda A Makeover

 There's an evening show on North Korea's state TV that brings soldiers news from their hometowns.